 Upper and Lower Bounds

-This topic deals with the uncertainty in calculations that arise from using rounded measurements.
-It involves finding the maximum and minimum possible true values (the upper and lower bounds) for a quantity based on the precision of the numbers used to calculate it.
+Rounded measurements introduce uncertainty into calculations, so finding the maximum and minimum possible true values (the upper and lower bounds) for a quantity depends on the precision of the numbers used to calculate it.

 Part of the ESAT Mathematics 1 syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.